 Protecting a Plum Tree From Pests

 When determining how to grow a plum tree, one of the most important things is working out how you can protect your tree from pests.
-As mentioned above, one option that can make growing a plum tree a little easier is growing your tree under cover, within a fruit cage, in a polytunnel, or under netting.
+As mentioned above, one option that can make growing a plum tree a little easier is growing your tree under cover, within a fruit cage, in a polytunnel greenhouse, or under netting.
 However, whether you are growing your tree under cover or not, there are also other things that you can do to help reduce any potential pest problems.

 For example, you can: